 Fox Hills Campground

-The 87 sites at Fox Hills Campground are all non-electric.
-The campground does have flush toilets and pay-per-use laundry and shower facilities.
-The park fills up during weekends so reservations are recommended and can be made six months in advance but must be made at least three days ahead of arrival.
-The park has one dump station that is centrally located between the west gate entrance and the visitor center.
-The sites are Fox Hill and typically meant for tent-only, but some can hold RVs up to 50 feet long.
+The 87 sites at Fox Hills Campground are the most primitive of the park because these sites have no hookups.
+The campground does, however, offer flush toilets and pay-per-use laundry and shower facilities.
+The park fills up during weekends, so reservations are recommended and can be made six months in advance but must be made at least three days ahead of arrival.
+Fox Hills is open year-round.
+The park has one dump station that is centrally located between the west gate entrance and the Visitor Center.
+The sites at Fox Hill are typically meant for tent-only, but some can hold RVs up to 50 feet long.

 Seasonal activities in Jackson Lake State Park

 Just because you didn’t bring a boat, doesn’t mean you can’t enjoy Jackson Lake.
 With its sandy beach and warm water, this lake is perfect for swimming and sunbathing.
-If you are travelling with kids in your RV, Jackson Lake is great for families.
+If you are traveling with the whole family in your RV, Jackson Lake is great for swimmers of all ages.
 The shoreline slopes gently, so there is lots of warm, shallow water with a sandy bottom for kids to enjoy.
 Be sure to swim only in the two designated areas, off of Lakeside Campground and Dunes Campground.
-These areas are wake-free so swimmers won’t be disturbed by watercraft.
-There is also a picnic area for you to enjoy by the beach.
-Please do not bring your pets to the beach and make sure all children are accompanied by an adult.
+These areas are wake-free so that swimmers won’t be disturbed by watercraft.
+There is also a picnic area nearby.
+Please do not bring your pets to the beach and make sure an adult accompanies all children.

 Off-Highway Vehicle (OHV) Trails

-If you brought your dirt bike on your RV vacation, then be sure to check out Jackson Lake’s OHV trail.
+If you brought your dirt bike along on your RV vacation, then be sure to check out Jackson Lake’s OHV trail.
 This nearly two-mile track is perfect for beginners but is sure to be fun for the whole family.
-It is located on the south side of the park and is open year round.
-All OHVs must have valid registration and no large vehicles, such as a dune buggy, are permitted.
-The track is open from 8 a.m. until the sun goes down.
+It is located on the south side of the park and is open year-round.
+All OHVs must have valid registration, and no large vehicles, such as a dune buggy, are permitted.
+The track opens in the morning and closes when the sun goes down.